 Down payment – The initial payment of the home loan, usually a small proportion of the total price.

 Drawdown rate – The date on which the borrower first uses the loaned money.

 Empty nester – Someone whose children have moved out of their house.
 They are typically in the market for a smaller home.

 Encumbrance – An outstanding liability or charge on a property.

 Equity – The residual claim to ownership which the purchaser holds.
 For example, if a house is valued at $200,000 and the owner has a loan of $120,000 against the property, the equity in the property is $80,000.

 Extra repayments – Some home loans allow you to make extra payments earlier/greater than the required amount.

-Floating Rate Home Loan – A home loan on which the interest rate is not fixed (it floats) and can vary up and down, generally in line with changes in the official cash rate.
+Floating rate home loan – A loan on which the interest rate can go up and down, generally in line with changes to the Official Cash Rate.

-Foreclosure – When the homeowner defaults on the mortgage and has their interest in the property cut off.
+Foreclosure – When a homeowner defaults on their mortgage and has their interest in the property cut off.
 Usually leads to a forced sale of the home, with the proceeds going towards the mortgage debt.

 Guarantor – A person or company that endorses an agreement to guarantee that promises made by the first party (the borrower) to the second party (lender) will be fulfilled, and assumes liability if the borrower fails to fulfil them (defaults).
 In case of a default, the guarantor must compensate the lender, and usually acquires an immediate right of action against the borrower for payments made under the guarantee.